 Les Deux Alpes caters for everyone from the gourmet to the fast food fan.
 At the top end, Le P'tit Polyte offers tasting menus and an extensive wine list, and Le Raisin d'Ours is run by the P'tit Polyte's Michelin-starred former chef.
 Les Sagnes serves excellent crepes and a range of local specialities in a rustic atmosphere in front of a roaring log fire.
 Tribeca at one end of town and l'Etable at the other both have great pizzas, and anyone looking for a decent burger 'n' chips need look no further than the British-run Le Takeaway in the centre of town.

 Also see: Where to Eat in Les 2 Alpes

 Nightlife in 2 Alpes

 Like any good mountain resort worth its salt, Les Deux Alpes is not all about the sporting activities, it also holds a fine reputation for its nightlife.
 A multitude of cafés, bars, clubs and restaurants will cater to all your eating, drinking and dancing-in-your-ski-boots needs and, if that is not enough to keep you occupied, there is always a plentiful supply of events and tours passing through such as the many mountain bike rallies in the summer and the board test that kicks off the winter season.

 The resort of Les Deux Alpes is situated in the Isère department of the French Alps at the point where the Northern and Southern Alps meet.
 The resort is part of the Serre Chevalier mountain range and lies at the heart of the Oisans region, renowned for its amazing scenery and boundless opportunities for both winter and summer sports.
 With the Ecrins National Park on its doorstep the flora, fauna and scenery of the Alps are all close to hand.

-Also see: History of Les 2 Alpes
+Also see: How to Get to Les 2 Alpes

 Location: 2 Alpes